szew404/djpro/docs/_build/html/_sources/docker.rst.txt

 .. -docker-

-To include Docker configuration to your project, adds the ``--docker`` option to the general dj-pro project creation command:
+To include Docker configuration to your project, adds the ``--docker`` option to the general djpro project creation command:

 .. code-block:: shell

-   dj-pro project YOUR-PROJECT-NAME --docker
+   djpro project YOUR-PROJECT-NAME --docker

 .. note::

    Change ``YOUR-PROJECT-NAME`` to your project name.

-``dj-pro`` will create a Django project including API configuration with the following structure:
+``djpro`` will create a Django project including API configuration with the following structure:

 .. code-block:: shell